FastPoints2Mesh

 Proposed Approach / Solution

-The project will explore fast point cloud to mesh reconstruction of both soft robot arms (manipulators) and objects of interest (objects in the scene).
-A parallel effort is going to be generating a large-scale dataset with complex objects being manipulated.
-This dataset will include two types of data.
-One is the real-world collected data with both daily objects such as plush toys shown in Fig. 2, and 3D printed deformable objects for easy reproduction.
+The project explores fast point cloud to mesh reconstruction of both soft robot arms (manipulators) and objects of interest (objects in the scene).
+A parallel effort is for generating a large-scale dataset with complex objects being manipulated.
+This dataset includes two types of data.
+One is the real-world collected data with both daily objects such as plush toys shown in Figure 2, and 3D printed deformable objects for easy reproduction [1].
 The other is the simulated data based on large-scale 3D model datasets (ShapeNet, PartNet, etc.) that are publicly available online.
 This would allow for optimizing data-driven models that can infer functional and/or physical properties based on vision alone.
+We are also exploring approaches for simulating capture systems in an effort to bridge the gap between simulated and real-world data.

 Impact